medcomdk/dk-medcom-acknowledgement/docs/assets/documents/IntroToTecSpecENG.md

 >Note:The Acknowledgement standard is inherited from MedCom Messaging.Therefore a detailed description of the MustSupport elements can be found on the <a href="https://medcomdk.github.io/dk-medcom-messaging/assets/documents/Intro-Technical-Spec-ENG.html" target="_blank"> technical content of MedCom Messaging.</a>

-## 1.1 Codes for Detailed Error Description
+## 1.1 Codes for detailed error description

 The ValueSet used for detailed error description, in the element OperationOutCome.issue.details.coding, is currently fairly empty, as MedCom wants input from IT-vendors on which codes give values in their systems.
 Across sectors there must be an agreed list of codes.